Blackkader/CTF/Writeups/FL1TZ x Securinets Mini-CTF/anderouid.md

 ```

 ---

-I wanna link other writeups of this challenge  :
+I also wanna include this writeup of El-Mehdi-Dridi who solved the challenge like a pro :
 [anderouid_by_El-Mehdi-Dridi](https://github.com/El-Mehdi-Dridi/Mobile-CTF-Tasks/blob/main/FL1TZ/FL1TZ%20writeup.md)
 ---